henrybear327/CodingNotes/content/Tools/Hugo/hugo-setup.md

 weight: 5
 ---

 [Hugo](https://gohugo.io) is a very well-designed static site generator.
 The user experience is way better than what I have tried so far.
 One of the good things about Hugo is that the config file is very clean!
-Also, the installation is easy and version controlling it is quite simple.
+Also, the installation is easy, version controlling it is quite simple, and it's easy to share the source code and let people create post PR!

 <!--more-->

-# Install and Setup Hugo
+## Install and Setup Hugo

 The [quickstart guide](https://gohugo.io/getting-started/quick-start/) on Hugo is pretty comprehensive.
 Please check it out!